Lukk17/sky/config/local-dev/local_README.md

 ```

 ### Update minikube context:
-After that kubernetes know on what it is working and know its config.
+After that, kubernetes know what it is working and know its config.
 ```shell
 minikube update-context
 ```